getify/Functional-Light-JS/ch1.md

 What do I mean by trust?
 I mean that you can verify, by reading and reasoning, not just executing, that you understand what a piece of code *will* do; you aren't just relying on what it *should* do.
 Perhaps more often than we should, we tend to rely on verification of our program's correctness by running test suites.
 I don't mean to suggest tests are bad.
 But I do think we should aspire to be able to understand our code well enough that we know the test suite will pass before it runs.

-I believe the techniques that form the foundation of FP are designed from the mindset of having far more confidence over our programs just by reading them.
+The techniques that form the foundation of FP are designed from the mindset of having far more confidence over our programs just by reading them.
 Someone who understands FP, and who diligently uses it in their programs, will write code that they can read and verify, by the principles they have already proven to be true, that the program will do what they want.

 Confidence is also increased when we use techniques that avoid or minimize likely sources of bugs.
 That's perhaps one of the biggest selling points of FP: FP programs often have fewer bugs, and the bugs that do exist are often in more obvious places, so they're easier to find and fix.
 FP code tends to be more bug resistant -- certainly not bug proof, though.